songzhihenry/project-for-radiation/README.md

 # **project-for-radiation**

 ## **Introduction**
 This [Jupyter notebook]() demonstrates the apparent speed of an relativistic object(radiation source) exceeds speed of light while it's real speed is below speed of light.
+There are two different demo files, which show how apparent speed varies affected by 2 independent parameters.
 It is licensed under the [GNU GPL3 license](https://www.gnu.org/licenses/gpl-3.0.en.html).

 ## **Dependencies**